 Next, create the black bean mix.
 Heat a skillet and add the oil and diced onion.
 Sauté for 3-5 minutes until onion is translucent.
 Then, add the minced garlic, black beans, and spices.

 Then, warm the corn tortillas to ensure they are pliable and do not break while rolling.
 To do this, cover them in a damp paper towel and microwave for 30 seconds intervals until evenly warm.

 Time to assemble the taquitos!
 Place a corn tortilla on a flat surface.
-Spread 1/4 cup sweet potato filling across a third of the tortilla.
-Top with 3 tbsp of the black bean mix.
+Spread ¼ cup sweet potato filling across a third of the tortilla.
+Top with 3 tablespoon of the black bean mix.
 Tightly wrap the corn tortilla around the filling to create a tube.
 Place the tortilla on a baking sheet, seam side facing down.
 After, spray the taquitos with cooking oil spray or gently brush with oil.
 Finally, bake for 25 minutes or until golden brown.